Term Limit Policy

 Possible Petition for Extension

-If the mentor knows of a compelling reason that this Fellow needs to remain employed as a Postdoc for a time period to extend beyond the sixth year (the seventh anniversary of hire date), this must be communicated in writing to the Postdoctoral Office Coordinator as soon as possible, but no later than four months prior to that anniversary date.
+If the mentor knows of a compelling reason that this Fellow needs to remain employed as a Postdoc for a time period to extend beyond the sixth year, this must be communicated in writing to the Postdoctoral Office Coordinator as soon as possible, but no later than four months prior to that anniversary date.
 It may be necessary to petition the Dean for an extended employment period, as per the new policy requirements.
 An extension would be a rare exception and be granted only with sound justification.